awab-ml/iatoolkit/docs/deployment_guide.md

 ### `POST /api/<company_short_name>/llm_query`

 This is the primary endpoint for interacting with the assistant.
-You can send a direct question or invoke a predefined prompt with associated data.
+It is highly versatile and supports direct questions, invoking predefined prompts with data, and processing file attachments.

+#### Example 1: Direct Question

+This is the simplest use case, where you send a plain text question directly to the LLM.

-**Example Call (direct question):**
+**Example Call:**
 ```bash
 curl -X POST \
   https://your-iatoolkit-instance.com/api/my_company/llm_query \